 Sit back and take a few minutes to think about what activities help unclog your mind, focus, feel rejuvenated, and empowered.
 Those activities can be your version of self-care!
 You may only do one of these, but quickly you might add 2-3 of these into your day.
 Soon you will notice that you feel calmer, centered, and present each day.

-Second Step: How can you practice self-care on a monthly/quarterly basis?
+Second Step: Practice self-care on a monthly/quarterly basis

 After you master a few mini-moments of self-care you can move on to weekends or regular monthly practices of self-care.
 These help you refill your tank.
 At first it might seem crazy to take a quarterly weekend trip or treat yourself to a spa day.
 But truly, you are important.
 It is important for you to be focused, present, and healthy!
 Cheers to making time for you!